andyfase/DBRdashboard/README.md

 ### Step 3

 Using cloudformation bring up both stacks that are within the `cf` directory in your newly forked repo.

+The network stack create's exports which are then referenced by the app stack.
+To be able to keep multiple stacks operational a `ResourcePrefix` is used which is pre-pended to the exports.
+The `ResourcePrefix` can be any text string **but must be identical across both stacks**.

 `dbr_network.yaml` is a CF template that will setup the VPC and general networking required.
 It is recomended to use a small CIDR block, as DBRdownload will only ever spin-up a single EC2 instance.